 Here Stands the Years is a textile-based work made using Jacquard loom and hand embroidery techniques.
 The digitally woven motif is from a photograph of roses collected through the duration of a relationship.
 The roses have been re-rendered to the original detail of the photograph by embroidering each rose by hand.
 Each rose tells a story; a history of special occasions and apologies.
-It was my intent to render the effort that goes into maintaining a relationship, and to underscore how the memory can be lost through photographic or
+It was my intent to render the effort that goes into maintaining a relationship, and to underscore how the memory can be lost through photographic or digital representation.

 Here Stands the Years (2018) fabric, thread, wooden dowels, 80 x 100cm